 Actually, learning how to cast is the actual secret of the amazing fly method.
 Fly cast is a tad bit hard to master, but anyone can learn it in due time.
 So, did this entice you?
 Let’s learn more about the history of this technique next.

-Where does Fly Fishing Come From?
+Where Does Fly Fishing Come From?
 (Origin)

 Little is known about the origin of fly fishing.
 As per some sources, the book The Treatyse on Fysshynge with an Angle (1496) has some fragments of text which resemble a technique such as the one we discussed.
 The book also has discussions online, rod, and hook making, with braided lines as well (ones that resemble current days’ fly fishing).

 The technique wasn’t discussed much in history books until the English Civil War.
-Several discussions on the subject are available along with the usage of an artificial fly to catch fish though modifications continued ever since to design a better hook.
+Several discussions on the subject are available along with the usage of an artificial fly to catch fish though modifications have continued ever since to design a better hook.

 We’ve covered this before – the method uses artificial flies, which are quite lightweight.
 The material usually includes feathers, furs, synthetic materials, beads, or ribbing materials.
 These materials help create lightweight lures which also entice fish in the sea.